carpentries-incubator/hpc-intro/_episodes/05-scripts.md

 + **3rd column - Group:** This is the user group of the user who owns the file.
 Members of this user group have permissions indicated in the second permissions column.

 + **4th column - Size of file:** This is the size of a file in bytes, or the number of files/subdirectories if we are looking at a directory.
-(We can use the `-h` option here to get a human-readable filesize in megabytes, gigabytes, etc.)
+(We can use the `-h` option here to get a human-readable file size in megabytes, gigabytes, etc.)

 + **5th column - Time last modified:** This is the last time the file was modified.